 Some Australian journalists are more equal than others

 The Australian government's efforts to free Cheng Lei from prison in China receive front page publicity.

 We saw similar grandstanding in efforts to rescue corporate media Al Jazeera journalist, Peter Greste who, along with Mohamed Fahmy and Baher Mohamed, on 29 December 2013, was arrested by Egyptian authorities, who complained of journalistic misrepresentation.
 The three journalists were accused of helping Egypt’s banned Muslim Brotherhood, and of doctoring news items in a manner that endangered the Egyptian state.
 Suzette Dreyfus later criticised Greste, for his repetition of opinions used to slur Julian's credentials as a journalist and publisher.
-Greste has written two such articles, "Julian Assange is no journalist: don’t confuse his arrest with press freedom," published by the so-called Alliance for Journalists' Freedom (AJF), April 16, 2019, and "Peter Greste on Julian Assange," also published by the AJF, Feb 25, 2020.
+Greste has written two such articles, published by the so-called Alliance for Journalists' Freedom (AJF), April 16, 2019, and also published by the AJF, Feb 25, 2020.
 With friends like this in the AJF, you might say, who needs enemies?
 Greste really throws the courageous Assange under a bus.
 Interesting, then, that Greste was released without explanation after an international outcry from the same western block that is either persecuting Assange or leaving him to rot.

 ABC journalist, Bill Bertles and Financial Review journalist, Michael Smith, probably escaped China just before being arrested.
 Arriving in Australia, they were feted by their colleagues and the government.
 Appropriately, the Foreign Correspondents' Club of China:

 “[...] denounced what it called the use of “foreign journalists as pawns in wider diplomatic disputes.”
 (Miriam Berger,